 Keep Dogs on Leads signs are displayed in all areas that these rules apply.

 We ask that you follow the annual summer beach restrictions, as designated under Public Space Protection Orders, which run from May 1 to September 30 at the following locations:

 - Tynemouth Longsands (south)

-Dog ban signs are displayed at every location and breaking the law could lead to prosecution.
+Signs are displayed at every location and breaking the law could lead to prosecution.

-Our Environmental Protection Officers go out and advise dog walkers of an upcoming, seasonal ban.
 Dogs can be walked on the section of Whitley Bay beach north of Panama Gardens and at the northern end of Tynemouth Longsands, towards Cullercoats.

 Under the Animal Health Act a dog must wear the correct identity when in a public place.

 The correct identity must show the owner's name and address (optional - mobile phone number).
 Failure to comply could result in a fine of up to £5000.